 The painting hung in the American section of the Exposition Universelle in Paris.
 According to William Michael Rossetti (1829-1919), '[Whistler] says that he never from first to last received any invitation to contribute to the British section of the Paris Exhibition.
 This might seem invidious, but the result is that he gets in the American section much more space than could have been allotted him in the British.'
 32 Whistler, on the contrary, claimed that his works were ill-displayed in the cramped entrance corridor 'where they have been more or less damned by every body and now [I] will have to pay for getting them back again!'
 33 It is true that Paul Mantz was now more critical of 'la fameuse Femme en blanc', finding the head unbearably ugly, despite the appealing harmony of colour in the white of the dress and blue of the carpet.
 34

 It was probably early in 1872 that the picture was somehow damaged but Whistler hoped to repair it in time for the London International Exhibition.
 35 On 27 March he called on Alan Summerly Cole 'about his picture for the Exhibition (The White Girl.)'
 36 Despite Whistler's assurance that 'the picture is now all right - and you can insert it in the Catalogue without fear and really have it on Wednesday morning,' some ten days later he apologised profusely, 'I am very sorry that it should not this year be exhibited but I am afraid that it is impossible - so it will be best not to insert it in the Catalogue.'
-37 It was too late: the catalogue was already printed and contains an entry for 'The White Girl' (no. 260).
-38 Possibly as a kind of cover-up, Whistler sent Symphony in White, No. 2: The Little White Girl [YMSM 052] instead.
+37 It was too late: the catalogue was already printed and contains an entry for 'The White Girl' (cat. no. 260).
+38 As a substitute, Whistler sent Symphony in White, No. 2: The Little White Girl [YMSM 052] instead.
 39

-It was several years before the painting found a purchaser, Whistler's own step-brother, and several years after that before his family actually received it in America, where it was shown in the Academy Charity Exhibition in Baltimore in 1876.
+It was several years before the painting found a purchaser, Whistler's own step-brother, and it was several years after that before George's family actually received it in America, where it was shown in the Academy Charity Exhibition in Baltimore in 1876.
 S. P. Avery sent Whistler a copy of a review of the show: